-Once processed, this will give you access to WebROCK, the student information system, to move forward with your financial aid.
+Apply online for free!
+Once your application is processed, this will give you access to WebROCK, the student information system, to move forward with your financial aid.

-3. Check WebROCK often for any additional requirements.
-(WebROCK quick start guide)
+3. Check WebROCK often for any additional requirements

 4. Complete Federal Student Loan requirements, if applicable

-For all new students federal loan borrowers, complete the following two steps in order to begin classes:
+For all federal student loan borrowers, complete the following two steps in order to begin classes: